Health in Russia

-Health in Russia deteriorated rapidly following the dissolution of the Soviet Union, particularly for men, as a result of social and economic changes.
+Health in Russia deteriorated rapidly following the dissolution of the Soviet Union, and particularly for men, as a result of social and economic changes.

-The Human Rights Measurement Initiative finds that Russia is fulfilling 78.0% of what they should be fulfilling for the right to health, based on their level of income.
+The Human Rights Measurement Initiative finds that Russia is able to fulfil 78.0% of the requirements for basic health, in relation to Russian income levels.

 Life expectancy

-Pre-soviet era
+Pre-Soviet era

-Before the revolution annual mortality was 29.4 per 1000 and infant mortality 260 per 1000 births.
-In 1915 life expectancy was 34 years.
+Before the revolution, Russia's annual mortality rate was 29.4 per 1,000 people, and infant mortality was 260 per 1000 births.
+In 1915 life expectancy at birth was 34 years.
 The cholera epidemic of 1910 killed 100,000 people.
 A typhus epidemic between 1918 and 1922 caused 2.5 million deaths, and doctors were particularly affected.
 There was an outbreak of malaria in 1920.
 The Institute of Tropical Medicine in Moscow instituted a programme of registration of cases and free distribution of quinine.
-The famine of 1921/2 caused widespread starvation.
+The famine of 1921-1922 caused widespread starvation.
 As many as 27 million people were affected.
 Another cholera outbreak between 1921 and 1923 caused an estimated 13 million deaths.
 By 1926 life expectancy had reached 31 years.

-Post-soviet era
+Post-Soviet era

 As of 2013, the average life expectancy in Russia was 65.1 years for males and 76.5 years for females.
-The average Russian life expectancy of 71.6 years at birth is nearly 5 years shorter than the overall average figure for the European Union, or the United States.
+The average Russian life expectancy of 71.6 years at birth is nearly 5 years shorter than the overall average figure for the European Union or the United States.

 The biggest factor contributing to this relatively low life expectancy for males is a high mortality rate among working-age males from preventable causes (e.g., alcohol poisoning, stress, smoking, traffic accidents, violent crimes).
-Mortality among Russian men rose by 60% since 1991, four to five times higher than European average.
+Mortality among Russian men has risen by 60% since 1991, four to five times higher than the European average.

-As a result of the large difference in life expectancy between men and women, (the greatest in the world) the gender imbalance remains to this day and there are 0.859 males to every female.
+As a result of the large difference in life expectancy between men and women (the greatest in the world), the gender imbalance remains to this day and there are 0.859 males for every female in Russia.